cenfun/monocart-reporter/README.md

 });

 /**
- * override "beforeEach hook" title to
+ * rewrite "beforeEach hook" title to
  * @title do something before each
  */
 test.beforeEach(() => {